arangodb/docs/arangograph/certificates.md

 ![ArangoGraph Create New Certificate](images/arangograph-new-certificate.png)

-Certificates that have the **Use well known certificate** option enabled do not need any installation and are supported by almost all web browsers automatically.
+Certificates that have the **Use well-known certificate** option enabled do not need any installation and are supported by almost all web browsers automatically.

-When creating a self-signed certificate that has the **Use well known certificate** option disabled, the certificate needs to be installed on your local machine as well.
+When creating a self-signed certificate that has the **Use well-known certificate** option disabled, the certificate needs to be installed on your local machine as well.
 This operation slightly varies between operating systems.